crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 Tested up to: 3.0.5
 Stable tag: trunk

 Adds CAPTCHA anti-spam methods to WordPress on the forms for comments, registration, lost password, login, or all.
-Also is fully WP, WPMU, and BuddyPress compatible.
+For WP, WPMU, and BuddyPress.

 == Description ==